thecarp/dactyl-keyboard/doc/options-main.md

 Where to place the MCU PCBA.

-#### Parameter <a id="mcu-position-prefer-rear-housing">`prefer-rear-housing`</a>

-If `true` and `rear-housing` is included, place the PCBA in relation to the rear housing.
-Otherwise, place the PCBA in relation to a named feature identified by `anchor`.

 #### Parameter <a id="mcu-position-anchor">`anchor`</a>

-The name of a key at which to place the PCBA if `prefer-rear-housing` is `false` or rear housing is not included.
+The name of a feature at which to place the PCBA.
+Typically a key alias, central housing point or `rear-housing`.

 #### Parameter <a id="mcu-position-corner">`corner`</a>